makersacademy/airport_challenge/README.md

 ## The Challenge

 We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.

+The code allows for:

+1 - Creation of a bike 2 - Reporting a bike as broken 3 - Docking of bikes at a docking station, ensuring that they are actually bikes and separating them into working and broken bikes.
+4 - Loading of broken bikes onto a van to be taken away for repair.
+5 - Unloading of broken bikes at a garage.
+6 - Repairing of bikes at the garage.
+7 - Loading of working bikes onto a van to be taken back to a docking station.
+8 - Unloading of working bikes at a docking station.

 Here are the user stories that we worked out in collaboration with the client:

 ### User Stories